AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 holes - §4.1, 4.2, 4.8, illustrated in Figure 4.26.
 In the orbit

-body (eg the moon) approaches its mass around a more massive body
+smaller body (eg the moon) approaches during its revolution

-gradients (additionally having a time-varying tidal force
+opposing gravitational force gradients (additionally having a

-(however, for smaller compact bodies, the strength of the body
+to rupture (however, for smaller compact bodies,

-material can prevent this).
+the strength of the body material can prevent this).

 In space (in the gravitational and